-- 1. Do not acquire in either print or digital formats; - 2.
-Provide online access via Lexis/Quicklaw or Westlaw Canada (Westlaw Litigator) for the Osgoode community only.

-b.
-Other Common Law Jurisdictions

 - i.
+Federal - 1.
+Acquire in print, bind and retain one copy of each of the following reporters: - a.
+Canada Supreme Court Reports. - b.
+Canada Federal Courts Reports. - 2.
+For all other federal judicial decisions and reporters, do not acquire in print but depend on online resources for access. - 3.
+Provide online access via Lexis AdvanceQuicklaw or WestlawNext Canada for both the Osgoode and York communities. - ii.
+Provincial - 1.
+For all provincial judicial decisions and reporters, do not acquire in print but depend on online resources for access. - 2.
+Provide online access via Lexis AdvanceQuicklaw or WestlawNext Canada for both the Osgoode and York communities. - iii.
+Topical - 1.
+Do not acquire in print but depend on online resources for access. - 2.
+Provide online access via Lexis AdvanceQuicklaw or WestlawNext Canada for both the Osgoode and York communities. - iv.
+Facta - 1.
+Do not acquire in either print or digital formats; - 2.
+Provide online access via Lexis AdvanceQuicklaw or WestlawNext Canada for the Osgoode community only. - b.
+Other Common Law Jurisdictions - i.
 "Other Common Law Jurisdictions" are as defined in section 1 (e) above. - ii.
 Do not acquire but provide online access to titles that are available in digital format and are: - 1.
-Up to date (ie, the current volume is available); and - 2.
+Up to date (i.e., the current volume is available); and - 2.
 In a stable, citable format (such as PDF with original pagination), and: - a.
-Available on the Web on an open-access basis from the parent institution whose ability to archive and preserve is reliable; or - b.
+Available on the Web on an open-access basis from the parent institution whose ability to archive and preserve is reliable; or

+- b.
 Hosted by an established vendor (e.g., Lexis, Westlaw, Justis) or a governmental entity whose ability to archive and preserve is reliable. - 3.
 Examples include (among others): - a.
-All American law reporters, available in PDF format on Westlaw; - b.
-The Law Reports (AC, QB, Ch, F), available on Justis and ICLR Online. - c.
-Australian reporters, available in PDF format on Westlaw. - iii.
+All American law reporters, available in PDF format on Lexis, Westlaw; - b.
+The Law Reports (AC, QB, Fam, Ch), available on Justis and ICLR Online. - c.
+Australian reporters, available in PDF format on Lexis and Westlaw. - iii.
 Acquire in print any titles considered indispensable but that do not meet the criteria listed above; specifically: - 1.
 All England Law Reports; - 2.
 New Zealand Law Reports. - iv.
-Provide online access via Lexis/Quicklaw or Westlaw Canada for both the Osgoode and York communities.

-c.
-Foreign and International

-- i.
-Do not acquire but depend for access on online services such as Lexis, Westlaw, LIIs, tribunal websites, or specialist commercial services (Justis, CariLaw, etc). - ii.
+Provide online access via LexisAdvanceQuicklaw or WestlawNext Canada for both the Osgoode and York communities. - c.
+Foreign and International - Do not acquire but depend for access on online services such as Lexis, Westlaw, HeinOnline, Legal Information Institutes (LIIs), tribunal websites, or specialist commercial services (Justis, etc.). - ii.
 Cost and licences permitting, provide access to these online services for both the Osgoode and York communities. - iii.
 Exceptions may be made to acquire print copy for specific jurisdictions.